openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## VP Token Response {#vp_token_response}

-The response used to provide the `vp_token` to the client depends on the grant and response type used in the request.
+The response used to provide the VP Token to the client depends on the grant and response type used in the request.

-If the `response_type` `vp_token` is used, the `vp_token` is provided in the authorization response.
+If only `vp_token` is used as the `response_type`, the VP Token is provided in the authorization response.
-If the `response_type` `id_token` is used, the `vp_token` is provided in the OpenID Connect authentication response along with the `id_token`.
+If the `id_token` is used as the `response_type` alongside `vp_token`, the VP Token is provided in the OpenID Connect authentication response along with the ID Token.
-In all other cases, the `vp_token` is provided on the token response.
+In all other cases, the VP Token is provided in the token response.

-The `vp_token` either contains a single verifiable presentation or an array of verifiable presentations.
+The VP Token either contains a single verifiable presentation or an array of verifiable presentations.

 Each of those verifiable presentations MAY contain a `presentation_submission` element as defined in [@!DIF.PresentationExchange].
-This `presentation_submission` element links the input descriptor identifiers as specified in the corresponding request to the respective verifiable presentations within the `vp_token` along with format information.
+This `presentation_submission` element links the input descriptor identifiers as specified in the corresponding request to the respective verifiable presentations within the VP Token along with format information.
 The root of the path expressions in the descriptor map is the respective verifiable presentation, pointing to the respective verifiable credentials.

 This is shown in the following example:

 <{{examples/response/vp_token_ldp_vp_with_ps.json}}

 The OP MAY also add a `presentation_submission` response parameter along with the `vp_token` response parameter, which contains a JSON object conforming to the `presentation_submission` element as defined in [@!DIF.PresentationExchange].
-This `presentation_submission` element links the input descriptor identifiers as specified in the corresponding request to the respective verifiable presentations within the `vp_token` along with format information.
-The root of the path expressions in the descriptor map is the respective `vp_token`.
+This `presentation_submission` element links the input descriptor identifiers as specified in the corresponding request to the respective verifiable presentations within the VP Token along with format information.
+The root of the path expressions in the descriptor map is the respective VP Token.

-This element might, for example, be used if the particular format of the provided presentations does not allow for the direct inclusion of `presentation_submission` elements or if the AS wants to provide the RP with additional information about the format and structure in advance of the processing of the `vp_token`.
+This element might, for example, be used if the particular format of the provided presentations does not allow for the direct inclusion of `presentation_submission` elements or if the AS wants to provide the RP with additional information about the format and structure in advance of the processing of the VP Token.

-In case the AS returns a single verifiable presentation in the `vp_token`, the descriptor map would then contain a simple path expression "$".
+In case the AS returns a single verifiable presentation in the VP Token, the descriptor map would then contain a simple path expression "$".

-This is an example of a `vp_token` containing a single verifiable presentation
+This is an example of a VP Token containing a single verifiable presentation

 <{{examples/response/vp_token_raw_ldp_vp.json}}